2023 Best Value Statistics Master's Degree Schools

 Out-of-state tuition fees for graduate students at UW - Madison are $25,501 per year.

-With a ranking of #14, The University of Texas at Austin did quite well on this year’s best value schools for statistics students working on their master’s degree.
-UT Austin is a fairly large public school located in the city of Austin.
+The University of Texas at Austin did quite well in this year’s ranking of the best places for statistics students to get a master’s degree.
+It came in at #14 on the list.
+UT Austin is a very large public school located in the large city of Austin.

-With a ranking of #15, Montclair State University did quite well on this year’s best value schools for statistics students working on their master’s degree.
-Montclair State is a fairly large public school located in the large suburb of Montclair.
+Montclair State University did quite well in this year’s ranking of the best places for statistics students to get a master’s degree.
+It came in at #15 on the list.
+Montclair State is a very large public school located in the large suburb of Montclair.

 Purdue University - Main Campus came in at #16 in this year’s edition of the Best Value Statistics Master’s Degree Schools ranking.
 Purdue is a fairly large public school located in the city of West Lafayette.